Health in China: Smoking

 Smoking is very prevalent in China.
 In fact, China has the largest smoking population in the world.
-One of the most direct results of the popularity of smoking in China is lung cancer, and lung cancer is the single biggest contributor to the frequency of cancer in China.
+One of the most direct consequences of the popularity of smoking in China is lung cancer, and lung cancer is the single biggest contributor to the frequency of cancer in China.
 Parascandola and Xiao (2015) refer to the prevalence of lung cancer in China as an epidemic.
 Collecting data on the topic is complicated by the fact that lung cancer can also stem from China's air pollution.
 Regardless, smoking related illnesses killed 1.2 million in the People's Republic of China; however, the state tobacco monopoly, the China National Tobacco Corporation, supplies 7 to 10% of government revenues, as of 2011, 600 billion yuan, about 100 billion US dollars.
 As a result, although movements for tobacco smoking cessation exist and have been gaining popularity, the financial benefit of the smoking industry stands in the way of more effective cessation programming.
 In addition, the practice of smoking is intertwined with Chinese culture which further complicates the relationship between China and smoking.
 Smoking is central to socialization in many public spaces, although mainly men participate in the practice.
 With these complicating factors, it has been difficult to effectively reduce tobacco use and smoking.
 For example, a Chinese official in 2007 mentioned that if smoking were banned, it would result in social upheaval.
-Still, interestingly, tobacco use and smoking has decreased from about 30% prevalence to 25% percent prevalence in 2016, a sign that the tide may be changing.
+After a decline from 2014 to 2016 as several major Chinese cities introduced tough indoor smoking bans, cigarette sales are still rising, reaching 2.44 trillion in 2023.

+Betel chewing

+Chewing betel nut, an addictive group 1 carcinogen, is popular in China.
+According to research predictions, by 2030, the number of betel nut related oral cancer cases in China will exceed 1 million.
+The medical burden caused by betel nut related oral cancer in China will exceed 200 billion yuan.

 Sex education, contraception, and women's health

 Sex education lags in China due to cultural conservatism.
 From ancient China to the first half of the 20th century, formal sex education was not taught.
 Instead, a woman's parents were mostly responsible for her sex education after she is wed.
-Many Chinese feel that sex education should be limited to biological science.
+Many Chinese people feel that sex education should be limited to biological science.
 Combined with migration of young unmarried women to the cities, lack of knowledge of contraception has resulted in increasing numbers of abortions by young women.

 The Basic Health Services Project piloted strategies to ensure equitable access to China's rural health system; health outcomes for women improved significantly, with substantial declines in maternal mortality due to increased coverage of maternal health services.